cotes2020/jekyll-theme-chirpy/_posts/2021-11-06-harmonic-oscillators-scalar-field-theory.md

 ### Stress-energy tensor

-Whilst the scalar form of Hooke's law is simple, a certain sense of direction is ingrained in its mechanism, which is not directly encoded in the scalar form.
+Whilst the scalar form of the Klein-Gordon equation is simple, a certain sense of direction is ingrained in its mechanism, which is not directly encoded in the scalar form.
 Consider a generalized spring: when it is displaced from the stable configuration by a certain amount, a proportional restoring force acts in the opposite direction of the displacement.
 Even though a minus sign in the expression $$\square \phi = - k \phi$$ indicates this, the formula is not manifestly vectorial, or higher-order (which is required to contain explicit information on direction).

-To fix this, we will derive Hooke's law in a different manner.
+To fix this, we will derive the evolution of harmonic oscillators in a different manner.
 A complete description of a field's momentum (which has a sense of direction with respect to the field's dynamics) is provided by its _stress-energy tensor_ $$T_{\mu \nu}$$ ,

 $$T_{\mu \nu} = \eta_{\mu \rho} \frac{\partial \mathcal{L}}{\partial \left( \partial_\rho \phi \right)} \partial_\nu \phi - \mathcal{L} \: \eta_{\mu \nu}$$